-Guy is Managing Partner of TPY Capital, a private investment company investing in Israeli growth companies.
-Prior to founding TPY Capital, Guy worked as a management consultant at McKinsey & Company's New York City Office, advising financial institutions and global private equity firms.
-Guy holds an MBA from the Harvard Business School, where he graduated in distinction and a B.A. in Economics as well as an LL.B. (magna cum laude) from Tel Aviv University in Israel.
+Guy is a founder and Managing Partner of TPY Capital, a private investment firm that partners with Israeli growth companies.
+Prior to TPY Capital, Guy worked as a management consultant at McKinsey & Company's New York City Office, advising financial institutions and global private equity firms.
+Guy holds an MBA from the Harvard Business School and a B.A. in Economics as well as an LL.B. (magna cum laude) from Tel Aviv University in Israel.

 Dekel is an experienced corporate-finance and investment professional and has extensive experience as board member in several private and nonprofit organizations.
 He holds senior finance and strategy positions with Taché Group of companies and is Co-Founder and Managing Partner in TPY Capital.
 Dekel holds a BA in Economics, with high distinction, from Tel Aviv University and an MBA from INSEAD (Fontainebleau, France).

 Shmil is a partner at Sequoia Capital Israel and has decades of experience with growing leading internet, mobile and technology companies as an executive and investor.
 He currently serves on the boards of Kenshoo, Pontis, Behalf, Rounds, Scodix, Personetics, Ravello, Forter, Alooma, BigPanda and Olive.
 Prior to joining Sequoia Capital in 2000, he was the President of Lucent Technologies Internetworking Systems Division.
 Shmil also served as President & CEO of Lannet prior to its acquisition, and VP of R&D at Madge Networks.
 Shmil has held senior technical positions at IAI, Boeing and Astronautics in the area of Avionic Systems.
 He has a BS in Electrical Engineering from the Ben Gurion University.